Prolonging Your Content’s Lifecycle in the Content Supply Chain

 Enterprise content needs to meet consumer and business goals long term.
 Naturally, you want to create content that works for longer by efficiently using resources.
 Content governance manages the content lifecycle, so you can retain content value across its lifespan.

 We’ve thrown a lot of content terms at you.
 Content lifecycle.
-Content longevity.
+Content supply chain.
 Content governance.
 It may seem confusing, but we’re here to help.
 Let’s dive into the five ways to improve your content’s lifecycle!

 1. Implement a content governance framework